Amerasian: Vietnam

 The exact number of Amerasians in Vietnam is not known.
-The U.S soldiers stationed in Vietnam had relationships with local females, many of the women had origins in clubs, brothels and pubs.
-The American Embassy once reported there were less than 1,000 Amerasians.
-A report by the South Vietnamese Senate Subcommittee suggested there are 15,000 to 20,000 children of mixed American and Vietnamese blood, but this figure was considered low.
+The U.S. soldiers stationed in Vietnam had relationships with local women, many of whom had origins in nightclubs, brothels and pubs.
+The American Embassy once reported there were fewer than 1,000 Amerasians.
+A report by the South Vietnamese Senate Subcommittee suggested there are 15,000 to 20,000 children of mixed European American and Vietnamese ancestry, but this figure was considered low.
 Congress estimated 20,000 to 30,000 Amerasians by 1975 lived in Vietnam.
 According to Amerasians Without Borders, they estimated about 25,000 to 30,000 Vietnamese Amerasians were born from American first participation in Vietnam in 1962 and lasted until 1975.
 Although during the Operation Babylift it was estimated at 23,000.
 In April 1975, Operation Babylift was initiated in South Vietnam to relocate Vietnamese children, many orphans and those of mixed American-Vietnamese parentage (mostly Vietnamese mothers and American serviceman fathers), to the United States and find American families who would take them in.
 The crash of the first flight of Operation Babylift led to the death of 138 people, 78 of which were children.
 During the operation, they estimated over 3,000 Amerasians were evacuated from South Vietnam; however, more than 20,000 Amerasians remained.

+In July 1979, the United Nations High Commissioner for Refugees (UNHCR) created the Orderly Departure Program in order to mitigate safer travel conditions for Vietnamese refugees to various nations after the Vietnam War.
+However, since its inception to mid 1982, only 23 Amerasians successfully emigrated under the Orderly Departure Program.
+By October 1982, there was more hope for Amerasian emigration as the largest group of 11 Amerasian children, aged seven to fifteen, departed from Vietnam to immigrate to the U.S.